lexcraw4d/team-profile-generator/README.md

 ![](Assets/Photos/Inquirer.JPG)
 [npm](https://www.npmjs.com/package/inquirer) was used in combination with [Inquirer ](https://www.npmjs.com/package/inquirer) to prompt the user via CLI.
 Please click the referenced information for documentation on npm and Inquirer.

+### Jest
+For this application, Jest was used to verify the functionality of the code.
+A short video of the passing tests can be found [here](https://drive.google.com/file/d/1hWgtrsBL-oNP8NWuZI9vL4JIUEOgzVQU/view?usp=sharing).
 #### GitHub/Git

 In order to make effective changes to the website both [Git](https://gitforwindows.org/) and [GitHub](https://github.com/) were used in synchronization to push commits of the latest updated version.